jeonghanlee/epicsarchiverap-env/docs/README.policies.md

 Beyond storage, this document explores the system's data processing capabilities, distinguishing between real-time retrieval operations and permanent ETL-based data reduction (`reducedata`, `pp`).
 Finally, it provides a deep dive into the `policies.py` script, clarifying how sampling methods (Monitor vs. Scan) and field archiving rules are defined, applied, and managed throughout the service lifecycle.

-## Scope

-This document covers the storage tier architecture (STS/MTS/LTS), URL-style data store parameters (`partitionGranularity`, `hold`, `gather`), retrieval-time and ETL-time data processing operators, and the `policies.py` script for sampling rules and field archiving.

-**Out of scope:**
-* The retrieval REST API specification and web UI configuration.
-* Operational deployment, system installation, and service management — see the project [README](../README.md).
-* Conceptual ETL timeline and `hold`/`gather` interaction visualisation — see [README.DataJourney.md](README.DataJourney.md).

 ## 1. Storage Tier Architecture
 The Archiver Appliance utilizes a tiered storage strategy to balance high-speed data acquisition with long-term capacity management.
 Data moves between these tiers via the ETL service.